Torne (Finnish and Swedish river): Down to Pajala

 Between Junosuando and Pajala, the Käymäjoki joins from the left and the Liviöjoki and the Mertajoki join from the right.

 The village Anttis is located on the left bank of the river, with Swedish road Riksväg 395 on the right bank; the fifth bridge connects Anttis to the main road.

 Shortly after Pajala, the Torne river joins with the 380 km long Muonio River, the biggest contributary of the Torne river.

 Near Pajala are two more bridges going north.

 North of this point, the Muonio river forms the border with Finland.

 From this point, the border with Finland is formed by the Torne river.

 Lower river

 From here the river flows south along the Finno-Swedish border.

-This part is known as Meänmaa and is a popular tourist destination.

 Slightly south of Pajala is a border-crossing bridge for a road leading to Kolari, the eighth bridge over the main river from the source.

 The river proceeds to the village Kassa.

 At the village of Pello, which lies on both sides of the river, is a bridge between the two parts.

 The river continues south to Svanstein, crosses the arctic circle at Juoksengi and proceeds to Niskanpää and Kuivakangas.

 In Övertorneå (Finnish: Ylitornio) there is another bridge, the final road bridge before the sea.